 I know you’re excited as you’re about to take possession of your camper, but take your time during the walk-through – it will prove to be time well spent.
 Here are a few additional things I’ve found that people often overlook –

 - Check the roof!
-Look for loose material (rubber surface) on the roof, cracks and ANY soft spots – ESPECIALLY check the corners.
+Look for loose material (rubber surface) on the roof, cracks and ANY soft spots – ESPECIALLY check the four corners.
 These are the 4 greatest “stress points”.
-When you go inside, do the same – open cabinets to check those four corners!
+When you go inside, do the same – open cabinets near the ceiling to check those four corners!
 Look at the ceiling for any signs of water stains/ water damage when you open each cabinet.

 - Test the hot water heater – it has to be on for at least 20 – 30 minutes to insure water is heating up

-- Test the fridge – also must be on for a while – the freezer section gets cold first AND make sure the fridge switches between electric and propane.
+- Test the fridge – also must be on for a while (typically several hours) – the freezer section gets cold first AND make sure the fridge switches between electric and propane.
 Feel the inside back wall of the freezer – if its COLD, you’re good to go.

 - Disconnect the power and make sure the fridge kicks over to propane and the hot water heater works on propane (you’ll hear it light)